Brilliant Legacy

 Brilliant Legacy, also known as Shining Inheritance, is a 2009 South Korean television series starring Han Hyo-joo, Lee Seung-gi, Moon Chae-won, and Bae Soo-bin.
-It aired on SBS from April 25 to July 26, 2009 on Saturdays and Sundays at 21:45 for 28 episodes.
+It aired on SBS in 28 episodes from April 25 to July 26, 2009 on Saturdays and Sundays at 21:45.

 It was among the top-rated Korean dramas of the year; it maintained its number one spot in the viewership ratings chart for 20 consecutive weeks and reached a peak rating of 47.1% for its last episode.
 The series is commonly known as the star-making vehicle of popular Hallyu stars Han Hyo-joo and Lee Seung-gi, and is credited with launching their careers into the household names they are today.

 Synopsis

-Go Eun-sung (Han Hyo-joo) was studying overseas in New York and returned to Korea during her vacation to bring her autistic brother, Eun-woo (Yeon Joon-seok), to the United States to study music.
+Go Eun-sung (Han Hyo-joo) was studying overseas in New York and returned to Korea for a vacation and to take her autistic brother, Eun-woo (Yeon Joon-seok), to the United States to study music.
 Sunwoo Hwan (Lee Seung-gi), who was also studying in New York, was ordered to return to Korea by his grandmother, Jang Sook-ja (Ban Hyo-jung), to learn how to manage her food company.
-Eun-sung and Hwan, who were on the same flight back home, accidentally had their luggage bags exchanged, which led to several misunderstandings between the two.
+Eun-sung and Hwan, who were on the same flight back home, accidentally had their bags exchanged, which led to several misunderstandings between the two.

 Go Pyung-joong (Jeon In-taek), Eun-sung's father, was struggling to save his company from going bankrupt.
 One day, his wallet and valuables were stolen by a thief who subsequently died in a gas explosion accident.
-The police, upon finding Pyung-joong's belongings on the thief, mistakenly identified the thief as him and a death certificate for Pyung-joong was promptly issued.
+Upon finding Pyung-joong's belongings on the thief, the police mistakenly identified the thief as him and a death certificate for Pyung-joong was promptly issued.
 He decided to lie low and not tell his family that he was alive so that his family could claim his life insurance money and use it to clear the debts.
-However his second wife, Baek Sung-hee (Kim Mi-sook), kicked her stepchildren, Eun-sung and Eun-woo, out of the house after collecting the insurance money and moved into a new home with her daughter, Yoo Seung-mi (Moon Chae-won).
+However, his second wife, Baek Sung-hee (Kim Mi-sook), kicked her stepchildren, Eun-sung and Eun-woo, out of the house after collecting the insurance money and moved into a new home with her daughter, Yoo Seung-mi (Moon Chae-won).
 Seung-mi was also Hwan's longtime best friend, hoping to be something more.